bogeeee/react-deepwatch/react-deepwatch/mechanics.md

 Change tracking works also (by default), if these properties are changed externally / from the outside / not through the proxy-facade that you see in the render function.
 See `WatchedComponentOptions#watchOutside`.
 _Thanks to the mothers and fathers of Ecmascript to make all this possible through fancy proxy tricks ;)_
 - _Besides that, re-renders can be made for operational purposes: to display the state change of a load or to serve the isLoading() and loadFailed() probing functions, etc..._
+For more info, how it works, see the [proxy-facades library](https://github.com/bogeeee/proxy-facades).

 ## Re-loading
+_This text is a bit redundant with, what's also explained in the readme and it only assumes the (default) auto-dependencies here_

 The `loaderFn` from inside the `load(...)` statements is re-executed, when:
 - A property, that is read immediately in the `loaderFn`, later changes. _Immediately = in the same sync block / not after an awaited i/o operation._
 - The precondition changes: Meaning, those reads that were done **before** the `load(...)` statement, their value later changes.